How to Use Export YOLO ONNX model to use the ZED Custom Object Detection

 Introduction #

-This page will show you how to export a YOLO model into a ONNX file to use the ZED YOLO TensorRT inference example, or the CUSTOM_YOLOLIKE_BOX_OBJECTS mode in the native ZED SDK ObjectDetection module
+This page will show you how to export a YOLO model into an ONNX file to use with the ZED YOLO TensorRT inference example, or the CUSTOM_YOLOLIKE_BOX_OBJECTS mode in the native ZED SDK Object Detection module.

-This lets you train your custom model using Ultralytics YOLO (v5, v8, v10, v11), YOLOv6, YOLOv7
+This allows you to train your custom model using Ultralytics YOLO (v5, v8, v10, v11, v12), YOLOv6, or YOLOv7.

 Workflow #

-The process is the following:
+The process is as follows:

-2. Export into a ONNX file
+2. Export it into an ONNX file.

-ZED SDK samples are available on Github:
+ZED SDK samples are available on GitHub:

-Installing yolov8 #
+Installing ultralytics #

-YOLOv8 can be installed directly from pip using the following command:
+ultralytics can be installed directly from pip using the following command:

-python -m pip -U install ultralytics
+python -m pip install -U ultralytics

 ONNX file export #